 With over a third of its choice apartments snapped up less than 4 days since then, and a whopping 90% of those sold units going to Singaporeans, it’s easy to see the crazy local demand for this mega-development.

-For those new to the project, one of its biggest draw comes from its status as an exclusive ‘3-tiered’ multi-residential.
+For those new to this mixed-use development, one of its biggest draws comes from its status as an exclusive ‘3-tiered’ multi-residential.

 What do we mean by that?